mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification``
      - document
      - Provides information on the phase and progress of verification checks performed by the embedded verifier.

        .. versionadded:: 1.9

    * - ``verification.source``
      - document
      - Provides information on the phase and progress of verification checks running on the source cluster.

        .. versionadded:: 1.9

    * - ``verification.source.`` ``lagTimeSeconds``
      - integer
-     - Time in seconds since the last verification check was performed on the source cluster.
+     - Time in seconds after the last verification check was performed on the source cluster.

        .. versionadded:: 1.9

    * - ``verification.source.`` ``phase``
      - string
      - Current phase of the verification process on the source cluster.

        .. versionadded:: 1.9

    * - ``verification.source.`` ``scannedCollectionCount``
      - integer
      - Number of collections scanned by the embedded verifier on the source cluster.

        .. versionadded:: 1.9

    * - ``verification.source.`` ``totalCollectionCount``
      - integer
      - Number of collections on the source cluster to include in verification checks.

    * - ``verification.destination``
      - document
      - Provides information on the phase and progress of verification checks running on the destination cluster.

        .. versionadded:: 1.9

    * - ``verification.destination.`` ``lagTimeSeconds``
      - integer
      - Time in seconds since the last verification check performed on the source cluster.

        .. versionadded:: 1.9

    * - ``verification.destination.`` ``phase``
      - string
      - Current phase of the verification process on the destination cluster.

        .. versionadded:: 1.9

    * - ``verification.destination.`` ``scannedCollectionCount``
      - integer
      - Number of collections scanned by the embedded verifier on the destination cluster.

        .. versionadded:: 1.9

    * - ``verification.destination.`` ``totalCollectionCount``
      - integer
      - Number of collections on the destination cluster to include in verification checks.

        .. versionadded:: 1.9